ryan-p-randall/ryan-p-randall.github.io/_pages/colophon.md

 ### Writing Formats

 I'm a big fan of using [Markdown](https://www.markdownguide.org/) wherever possible.
 It's the primary source code for this site, for instance.
-I constantly use it with [Dendron](https://www.dendron.so/) for all sorts of notetaking, as I explain a bit further below.
+I constantly use it with [Obsidian](obsidian.md/) and VS Code for all sorts of notetaking, as I explain a bit further below.
 I also use it with [Pandoc](https://pandoc.org/) for academic writing.

 If you're curious about using Markdown with Pandoc, I'd recommend [this Programming Historian guide](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).